I-mode: Devices

 Some typical features include the "clamshell" model with large displays (240 x 320 pixels) and in many models, a display on either side.
-Additionally the phones have many extra features, e.g. a megapixel digital camera.
-The displays normally have 65,536 colors but the newest models have as many as 262,144 colors.
+Additionally several phones had extra features not typically found on other clamshell phones of the era, like digital cameras.
+The displays normally have 65,536 colors and later models models had as many as 262,144 colors.